Load constrained wind farm flow control through multi-objective multi-agent reinforcement learning: Abstract

 \section{Abstract}

 This study presents a multi-agent reinforcement learning (MARL) framework for load-constrained wind farm flow control (WFFC).
-While wake steering can enhance total wind farm power, it often introduces increased structural loads on downstream turbines.
+While wake steering can enhance total wind farm power, it significantly alters the fatigue loading environment of downstream turbines.
 To address this, we integrate an Independent Soft Actor-Critic (I-SAC) architecture with a data-driven, local inflow sector-averaged surrogate model to provide real-time estimates of Damage Equivalent Loads (DELs).
-By incorporating these estimates into a shaped reward function, turbine-specific agents are trained to maximize power production while adhering to specific load-increase thresholds ($\Delta_{max}$) of 10\%, 20\%, and 30\% relative to a baseline controller.
-The framework is implemented within the WindGym environment using the DYNAMIKS flow solver with Dynamic Wake Meandering (DWM) model to capture non-stationary wake physics.
+By incorporating these estimates into a shaped reward function, turbine-specific agents are trained to maximise power production while adhering to specific load-increase thresholds ($\Delta_{max}$) of 10\%, 20\%, and 30\% relative to a baseline controller.
+The framework is implemented within the WindGym environment using the DYNAMIKS flow solver with Dynamic Wake Meandering (DWM) to model and capture non-stationary wake physics.
 Results indicate that the MARL agents successfully learn collaborative policies that prioritise power gain while actively retreating from high-DEL control strategies.